 Minsky also proposed a number of reforms in the financial arena.
-These included additional Federal Reserve policies to encourage that credit be directed toward socially desirable activities; and a more secure and prosperous international finance system, including stable exchange rates and an international lender of last resort (Minsky, 1992a; Minsky & Whalen, 1996, p.
-16).
-Minsky was always concerned with creating an environment to support financial institutions that would encourage the capital development of the economy in appropriate ways, including greater socialization of investment through such policies as using dedicated taxes for infrastructure development, capital budgeting, development banks, government holding companies, and greater reliance on government-operated fee-for-service infrastructure (Minsky, 1992b, pp. 24-25).
-He also argued 'Community banks are at the heart of a financial structure that will be biased towards resource creation' (Minsky, 1992b, p.
-26).
-These would accept deposits and focus on mortgages and loans to local businesses, thereby encouraging local development (Minsky, 1992b, pp. 27-28).
+These included additional Federal Reserve policies to encourage that credit be directed toward socially desirable activities; and a more secure and prosperous international finance system, including stable exchange rates and an international lender of last resort.
+(Minsky and Whalen 1996, p.
+16) Minsky was always concerned with creating an environment to support financial institutions that would encourage the "capital development of the economy" in appropriate ways, including greater "socialization of investment" through such policies as using

+"dedicated taxes" for infrastructure development, capital budgeting, development banks, government holding companies, and greater reliance on government-operated fee-for-service infrastructure.
+(Minsky 1992b, pp. 24-5) He also argued "Community banks are at the heart of a financial structure that will be biased towards resource creation."
+(Minsky 1992b, p.
+26)

+These would accept deposits and focus on mortgage loans and loans to local businesses, thereby encouraging local development.
+(Minsky 1992b, p.
+27-8)

-Minsky also endorsed a version of 'narrow banking' that would separate 'the payments mechanism' from 'capital development'.
-We are now in a position to realize the dual set-up of 100% money: financing the capital development of the economy by contingent-valued liabilities such as mutual funds, and a payments mechanism that is based upon a portfolio of government bonds that is held by the authority responsible for the payment system' (Minsky, 1994, p.
-21).
-Deposit insurance would not be extended to the contingent-valued liabilities and would not be necessary for the payments mechanism backed by government bonds.
+Minsky also endorsed a version of "narrow banking" that would separate "the payments mechanism" from "capital development".
+13 "We are now in a position to realize the dual set-up of 100% money: financing the capital development of the economy by contingent-valued liabilities such as mutual funds, and a payments mechanism that is based upon a portfolio of government bonds that is held by the authority responsible for the payment system."
+(Minsky 1994, p.
+21) Deposit insurance would not be extended to the "contingent-valued liabilities" and would not be necessary for the "payments mechanism" backed by government bonds.
 This would reduce or eliminate the concern that federal deposit insurance encourages risk-taking by commercial banks.
 These would be free to finance commercial enterprise, but could not do so on the basis of government-insured liabilities.
-A 'safe and secure means of payments' would be provided while at the same time much of the functional segmentation of banking could be eliminated.
+A "safe and secure means of payments" would be provided while at the same time much of the functional segmentation of banking could be eliminated.
 Commercial banks would be permitted to engage in a wider range of activity, including activities that had been restricted to investment banking (although these restrictions are rapidly being removed).
-Banks would use the mutual funds financing technique to finance a variety of activities, with fire-walls in place so that each 'mutual fund' issued by a bank would be linked to a particular activity that was financed.
-In this way, the returns to each fund would be related to a 'tranche' in the portfolio, varying by the degree of risk (Minsky, 1994, pp. 18-21).
+Banks would use the "mutual funds financing technique" to finance a variety of activities, with "fire-walls" in place so that each "mutual fund" issued by a bank would be linked to a particular activity that was financed.
+In this way, the returns to each "mutual fund" would be related to a "tranche" in the portfolio, varying by the degree of risk.
+(Minsky 1994, pp. 18-21)

-Minsky helped to develop the Levy Institute's proposal to establish a nationwide system of community development banks.
+Minsky helped to develop the Levy Institute's proposal to establish a nation-wide system of community development banks (CDBs).
 This was also linked to Minsky's belief that public policy should encourage creation of small-to-medium size firms.
-The Community Development Banks would finance small, local 'deals': 'Because it is in the public interest to foster the creation of new entrants into industry, trade, and finance, it is also in the public interest to have a set of strong, independent, profit-seeking banking institutions that specialize in financing smaller businesses' (Minsky et al., 1993, p.
-9).
-Further, as discussed, Minsky frequently advocated public equity investment; the Community Development Banks would be established with government capital infusions that would be gradually retired as they became profitable and accumulated private equity.
+The CDBs would finance the small, local "deals": "Because it is in the public interest to foster the creation of new entrants into industry, trade, and finance, it is also in the public interest to have a set of strong, independent, profit-seeking banking institutions that specialize in financing smaller businesses."
+(Minsky, et al, 1993, p.
+9) Further, as discussed, Minsky frequently advocated public equity investment; the CDBs would be established with government capital infusions that would be gradually retired as they became profitable and accumulated private equity.

 Again, this followed the RFC model.
-The Community Development Banks would combine commercial banking, narrow banking, investment banking, and trust banking in a small, community-based bank that could offer a wide range of services to the community.
+The CDBs would combine commercial banking, narrow banking, investment banking, and trust banking in a small, community-based bank that could offer a wide range of services to the community.